 - Easy to use since at times you might have to use it one-handed.
 It should also be easy to pump.

 The simplistic design of the smoker may invoke the perception that it is a no-brainer to use.
-However, any smoker, whether homemade or commercially designed, tend to be a bit tricky.
+However, any smoker, whether homemade a bee smoker, or commercially designed, tends to be a bit tricky.
 The beekeeper has to instinctively know how much smoke to puff in.
-Too much smoke can be harmful to the bees, and too little ineffective.
-Striking a balance between what is too much and too little is therefore a great challenge to most beekeepers, especially for beginners.
-Another challenge associated with the bee smoker is the fact that it may go out when most needed, if you do not use the best bee smoker fuels.
+Too much smoke can be harmful to the bees, and too little is ineffective.
+Striking a balance between what is too much and too little is therefore a great challenge to most beekeepers, especially beginners.
+Another challenge associated with the bee smoker is the fact that it may go out when most needed if you do not use the best bee smoker fuels.